syncfusion-content/blazor-docs/blazor/treeview/how-to/customize-the-expand-and-collapse-icons.md

 ---
 layout: post
-title: Customize the expand and collapse icons in Blazor TreeView Component | Syncfusion
+title: Customize the expand & collapse icons in Blazor TreeView | Syncfusion
 description: Learn here all about Customize the expand and collapse icons in Syncfusion Blazor TreeView component and more.
 platform: Blazor
 control: TreeView